Thread: Post your 32 Truck pictures

 Welcome.
 I agree, flat black & purple flames don't make it a "rat rod".
 Looks to be a nicely done truck that won't take too much to finish into whatever you decide you want as a finished product.

-Enjoy the little things, and you may look back one day and realize that they were really the big things.
+Enjoy the little things in life, and you may look back one day and realize that they were really the BIG things.